Synonymy: Rhizopus oryzae

-On Sabouraud's dextrose agar, colonies are very fast growing at 25C, reaching 5-8 mm in height, with some tendency to collapse, white cottony at first, becoming brownish grey to blackish-grey depending on the amount of sporulation.
-Sporangiophores up to 1500 um in length and 18 um in width, smooth walled, non-septate, simple or branched, arising from stolons opposite rhizoids usually in groups of 3 or more.
-Sporangia are globose, often with a flattened base, greyish black, powdery in appearance, up to 175 um in diameter and many spored.
-Columella and apophysis together are globose, subglobose or oval, up to 130 um in height and soon collapse to an umbrella-like form after spore release.
-Sporangiospores are angular, subglobose to ellipsoidal, with ridges on the surface, and up to 8 um in length.
+Morphological Description: Colonies are very fast growing, about 5-8 mm high, with some tendency to collapse, white cottony at first becoming brownish grey to blackish-grey depending on the amount of sporulation.
+Sporangiophores up to 1500 µm in length and 18 µm in width, smooth-walled, non-septate, simple or branched, arising from stolons opposite rhizoids usually in groups of three or more.
+Sporangia are globose, often with a flattened base, greyish black, powdery in appearance, up to 175 µm in diameter and many spored.
+Columellae and apophysis together are globose, subglobose or oval, up to 130 µm in height collapsing to an umbrella-like form after spore release.
+Sporangiospores are angular, subglobose to ellipsoidal, with striations on the surface, and up to 8 µm in length.
 No growth at 45C; good growth at 40C.

-Sporangium with collapsed columella and sporangiospores of R. oryzae.
+Sporangium with collapsed columella and sporangiospores of R. arrhizus.